teloxide/dptree/README.md

 ### DI

 In Rust, it is possible to have a type-safe DI container instead of `DependencyMap` that panics at run-time.
-However, this would require complex type-level manipulations (like those in the [frunk] library). [@p0lunin] and I ([@Hirrolot]) decided not to trade comprehensible error messages for compile-time safety, since we had a plenty of experience that the uninitiated users simply cannot understand what is wrong with their code, owing to monstrous diagnostic messages from rustc.
+However, this would require complex type-level manipulations (like those in the [frunk] library). [@p0lunin] and I ([@Hirrolot]) decided not to trade comprehensible error messages for compile-time safety, since we had a plenty of experience that the uninitiated users simply cannot understand what is wrong with their code, owing to the utterly inadequate diagnostic messages from rustc.

 [frunk]: https://github.com/lloydmeta/frunk
 [@p0lunin]: https://github.com/p0lunin